-As a hoof trimmer, I often get the question about how to treat strawberry foot in cattle, so I’ve decided to write a post with some successful tips.
+As a hoof trimmer, I often get the question about how to treat Strawberry Foot in cattle, and I’ve decided to write a post with some successful tips.

-Treatment of severe cases of strawberry foot we’ve tackled with a wrap or bandage on the hoof to ensure a longer contact time.
+Treatments for the severe cases of Strawberry Foot, we’ve tackled with a wrap or bandage on the hoof to ensure a longer contact time.
 At the same time, we will use hoof-spraying methods or foot baths to take care of the entire pen or herd.

-Strawberry foot is a severe problem, and many options are being suggested for treatments.
-I have put helpful facts below to provide clarity on the best approach for your herd.
+Strawberry Foot is a severe problem, and many options are being suggested for treatments.
+I have put helpful facts below to give clarity on the best approach for your herd.

 Wrapping the hoof for fastest and proven results

-Although the wrapping of a foot is perceived as a lot of work, as a hoof trimmer, I have not come across any other successful way to treat a strawberry foot (also called digital dermatitis or hairy wart).
-The Intra Hoof-fit Gel is currently the only antibiotic-free medicine available in Canada, and its efficacy is backed by scientific research.
-Health Canada has approved this OTC (over-the-counter) drug with a DIN and there are no applicable withdrawals for meat and milk.
-I would like to share some results of the various research that proves that wrapping with the Intra Hoof-fit Gel is your best option.
+Although the wrapping of a foot is perceived as a ‘lot of work’, as a hoof trimmer, I have not come across any other successful way to treat a Strawberry foot (same as Digital Dermatitis or hairy wart).
+The Intra Hoof-fit Gel is currently the only antibiotic-free medicine available in Canada being backed by scientific research.
+Health Canada has approved this OTC (over-the counter) drug with a DIN and there are no withdrawals for meat and milk applicable.
+I would like to share some results of the various research that proves that wrapping with the Intre Hoof-fit Gel is your best alternative.

-The practical challenge for a large dairy farm or feedlot operator is that there are limited resources available to treat lameness with the wrapping of the individual hooves.
-I can just imagine having hundreds or thousands of cows on the farm.
-Daily sorting of lame cows for wrapping becomes a nearly impossible chore.
-The approach for handling lameness in these larger herds seems to be more practical by using blanket treatment methods like the spraying of the hooves or the use of footbaths.
-I would still recommend using the proven and successful approach by putting a wrap on the bad ones.
+It is of course a challenge for a large dairy farm or feedlot operator to treat lameness with wrapping.
+I can just imagine, having hundreds or thousands of cows on the farm and to sort the lame cows daily is pretty well a nearly impossible chore.
+Handling lameness in these types of situations by adding blanket treatment methods: the spraying of the hooves or the foot baths.
+In all fairness and honesty, the better and successful option remains the wrapping of the bad ones.

 Use hoof spraying as a valuable tool

-In my Southern Alberta neighbourhood, I spoke with a few feedlot operators and their veterinarians, to find an effective way to battle and prevent the strawberry foot “pandemic.”
+In my Southern Alberta neighbourhood, I spoke with a few feedlot operators and their veterinarians, to find an effective way to battle and prevent the Strawberry foot ‘pandemic’.
 Traditionally, we used foot baths and even medication in the rations, but both of these methods seemed not to hit the target for success.
-Spraying the hooves with a disinfection product and after that with the Intra Hoof-Sol Spray, seems to be the combination that achieves success.
+Spraying the hooves with a disinfection product and after that with the Intra Hoof Sol Spray, seems to be the combination for success.
 The spraying method has the following benefits:

-- No dumping of unused product – less waste and more $ savings.
+No dumping of unused product – less waste and $ savings

-We did a case study on a few farms where they ran a preventative spraying session only once a week.
-The result?
-We were able to significantly reduce the level of hoof problems within eight weeks.
+We have done one case study on a few research farms where they ran only a one-time per week preventive spraying session and were able to reduce a significant level of hoof problems within eight weeks.

-Prevention and treatment protocols are being tested on some farms to find the golden path of action.
-Finding the optimum and practical flow for the cattle, and the success of applications are going to be a happy balance.
-We are looking forward to additional feedlots and dairy farms who would like to provide feedback or would like to participate in testing new protocols – just drop us a message if you are interested.
+Much needs to be tested and tried to find the ‘golden path’ between a practical flow for the cattle to apply these methods.
+We are working on some tools to optimize the applications and look forward to feedlots or dairy farms who would like to provide feedback or would like to participate in testing these tools – just drop us a message if you are interested.

 Is prevention with foot baths an option?

-Foot baths have been around for many years in all kinds of shapes and forms.
-Some success appears to have been booked in the past.
-However, it seems that this success is currently trending in the downward direction.
+Foot baths have been around for many years and in all kinds of shapes and forms.
+Some success appears to have been booked in the past, but currently, that success seems to be in a downward trend.
 I’ve put some factors for a failing foot bath method in the table below and compared it to the spraying method.